abhi2808/Azure_day-by-day/01_Day-1/readme.md

  cloud-> set of data-centers containg servers/computer thats job is to run your app(provide resources) 24/7.
  (public, private, hybrid, community)

+CapEx(own infra) vs OpEx(rent/cloud)

 cloud computing-> working with cloud

-benefits-> scalability, high-avability, disaster recovery
+benefits-> scalability, consumption bsed model, high-avability, disaster recovery

  virtualization-> implemented by hypervisor, method of logically breaking a server into multiple servers.
 May have already taken place or may happen on call.